Sashité for Developers

 {}

 This represents no changes to the position - no board changes, no hand changes, no turn change.
 Since PMN represents actions, and this STN shows no action occurred, there is no PMN equivalent.
+Note that this is different from a pass move, which changes the active player.

 When to Specify vs Infer Pieces